 Since discovering there is an International Bereaved Mother’s Day my heart has taken advantage of having a day to think about and honor Dominic and then another day to think about and honor my living children.

-I wrote this post three years ago but can’t really improve on it so I’ll share it again.
+I wrote this post six years ago but can’t really improve on it so I’ll share it again.
 I pray that each heart who finds Mother’s Day hard will lean in and take hold of the hem of His garment.

 It’s really the only way.

 Read the rest here: Mother’s Day as a Bereaved Mother

 This will be the tenth Mother’s Day since Dominic ran ahead to Heaven.